FIWARE/tutorials.Big-Data-Spark/README.md

 -   The notification `url` must match the one our Spark program is listening to.

 -   The `throttling` value defines the rate that changes are sampled.

+Open another terminal and run the following command:

 #### :one: Request: